Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 Sayulita

-About an hour north of PV, Sayulita is a bohemian surf village with a completely different personality.
+About an hour north of PV, Sayulita is a bohemian surf village with a totally different personality.
 The main beach has gentle waves for beginner surfers, and several surf schools offer lessons for kids as young as five.
-The town is tiny, walkable, and full of colorful buildings, artisan shops, and taco stands.
+The town is tiny, walkable, full of colorful buildings, artisan shops, and taco stands.
 The contrast with PV's bigger-city energy is part of the fun.

 Yelapa